alexandrebarachant/muse-lsl/README.md

 Lab Streaming Layer or LSL is a system designed to unify the collection of time series data for research experiments.
 It has become standard in the field of EEG-based brain-computer interfaces for its ability to make seperate streams of data available on a network with time synchronization and near real-time access.
 For more information, check out this [lecture from Modern Brain-Computer Interface Design](https://www.youtube.com/watch?v=Y1at7yrcFW0) or the [LSL repository](https://github.com/sccn/labstreaminglayer)

 ## Common Issues

+### Mac and Windows

+1. Connection issues with BLED112 dongle:

+- You may need to use the --interface argument to provide the appropriate COM port value for the BLED112 device.
+The default value is COM9.
+To setup or view the device's COM port go to your OS's system settings

+### Linux

 1.  `pygatt.exceptions.BLEError: Unexpected error when scanning: Set scan parameters failed: Operation not permitted` (Linux)

 - This is an issue with pygatt requiring root privileges to run a scan.
-Make sure you have `libcap` installed and run ```sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool` ```
+Make sure you have `libcap` installed and run `` sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool` ``

 2.  `pygatt.exceptions.BLEError: No characteristic found matching 273e0003-4c4d-454d-96be-f03bac821358` (Linux)

 - There is a problem with the most recent version of pygatt.
 Work around this by downgrading to 3.1.1: `pip install pygatt==3.1.1`

-3. Connection issues with BLED112 dongle (Windows and Mac):
- - You may need to use the --interface argument to provide the appropriate COM port value for the BLED112 device.
-The default value is COM9.
-To setup or view the device's COM port go to:
- `Control Panel\Hardware and Sound\Devices and Printers > Right Click > Bluetooth settings > COM Ports > (Add > Incoming)`

-4. `pygatt.exceptions.BLEError: No BLE adapter found` (Linux)
+3.  `pygatt.exceptions.BLEError: No BLE adapter found` (Linux)

 - Make sure your computer's Bluetooth is turned on.

-5. `pygatt.exceptions.BLEError: Unexpected error when scanning: Set scan parameters failed: Connection timed out` (Linux)
+4.  `pygatt.exceptions.BLEError: Unexpected error when scanning: Set scan parameters failed: Connection timed out` (Linux)

 - This seems to be due to a OS-level Bluetooth crash.
 Try turning your computer's bluetooth off and on again